netpicker/netpicker/netpicker-chart/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
-- PV provisioner support in the underlying infrastructure (for persistent volumes)
+- Local Path Provisioner installed on the cluster (or another local storage provisioner)

 ## Installing the Chart